Aogashima Island

 Unique Features

-• Traditional Villages: The island is home to a small population of around 200 people, residing in quaint traditional villages.
-These villages provide a glimpse into the local way of life and offer a warm and welcoming atmosphere.
+• Small Community: Home to around 200 residents, the island’s traditional villages offer a glimpse into local life and culture, with a warm and welcoming community.

 Best Time to Visit